Do You Have Great Work Systems?

 EXPLORE MORE: Ten Ways to Change a Work Culture

 How Do I Know If I Have Great Work Systems?

 Measure and trend the performance of your work systems over time to begin your systems assessment.
 Without measures, and trends for those measures, you can’t begin to assess systems greatness.
 You also have to measure the right mix of things.
 Don’t just measure certain aspects of a system’s performance.
 For example, some supervisors only measure throughput, even though processes also generate quality, cost, safety, and people results.

 LEARN MORE: How to Measure and Improve Your Measurement Work System

 Effective work systems demonstrate consistent improvement over time, in all areas of importance.
 The mix of performance areas that exist (such as safety, quality, people, cost, and revenue generation) help define areas of importance.
 Also, importance areas include those departments, product types, and locations that produce results.
 How great are your work systems?

 After you assess the degree that your work systems consistently improve over time in all areas of importance, you are in a position to assess true greatness.
 Compare the performance of your systems to others in your sector and outside of your work.
 The truly great organizations have work systems that produce results which are not only better than others in their line of work produce, but are also better than those in other lines of work produce.
 They are true role models.

 How Can I Build Great Work Systems?

-I will also work with you personally, via e-mail, telephone, or in a face-to-face manner, to help you improve your existing work systems.
-If you would like more information about the work systems improvement tools I have to offer, please send me an e-mail at firstname.lastname@example.org .
+I will also work with you personally, via e-mail, virtual call, or in a face-to-face manner, to help you improve your work systems.
+If you would like more information about the work system improvement tools I have to offer, please send me an e-mail at firstname.lastname@example.org .